-An aspiring actress (Midnight Mass cast member Alex Essoe) making a living at a restaurant in Hollywood goes to unimaginably dangerous lengths to earn what she believes will be the role of a lifetime.
+An aspiring actress (played by Midnight Mass cast member Alex Essoe) goes to unimaginably dangerous lengths to earn what she believes will be the role of a lifetime.

-Why it’s one of the best horror movies on Peacock: Not just one of the best horror movies on Peacock but one of the most criminally underrated modern day gems of the category you will find anywhere is Starry Eyes, a harrowing tale of ambition gone south with a dash of treacherous body horror from Kevin Kölsch and Dennis Widmyer - the writing and directing duo behind 2019’s Pet Sematary remake.
+Why it’s one of the best horror movies on Peacock: Not just one of the best horror movies on Peacock, but one of the most criminally underrated modern day gems of the category you will find anywhere is Starry Eyes – a harrowing tale of ambition gone south with a dash of treacherous body horror from Kevin Kölsch and Dennis Widmyer of 2019’s Pet Sematary remake fame.

 The House Of The Devil (2009)

-A cash-strapped college student (Jocelin Donahue) accepts a baby-sitting job that she quickly comes to regret when nothing appears to be as it seems in the house she has been hired to stay at on the night of a lunar eclipse in 1983.
+A cash-strapped college student (Jocelin Donahue) accepts a baby-sitting job that she quickly comes to regret when nothing appears to be as it seems on the night of a lunar eclipse in 1983.

-Why it’s one of the best horror movies on Peacock: Writer and director Ti West instantly became one of the leading heroes in modern indie horror with the underrated ode to the era of Satanic Panic, The House of the Devil - a masterpiece of slow-burn horror that earns its welcome with a shocking final act and an early appearance by future Oscar nominee Greta Gerwig.
+Why it’s one of the best horror movies on Peacock: Writer and director Ti West, later known for X in 2022, instantly became one of the leading heroes in modern indie horror with his underrated ode to the Satanic Panic era, The House of the Devil – another masterpiece of slow-burn horror that earns its place with a shocking final act and an early appearance by future Oscar nominee Greta Gerwig.

 Night Of The Living Dead (1968)

-A group of strangers taking refuge together in a small house in the country struggle to survive the hungry, shuffling corpses outside - and each other - while discovering what it means to live in a world overrun with the dead.
+A group of strangers taking refuge in a small house in the country struggle to survive the hungry, shuffling corpses outside… and each other.

-Why it’s one of the best horror movies on Peacock: Co-writer and director George A. Romero first introduced the world to the definitive incarnation of the zombie with Night of the Living Dead, which is also one of the best movies on Peacock for its cleverly veiled social commentary that would become a staple of the filmmaker’s long-running Dead movies series.
+Why it’s one of the best horror movies on Peacock: Co-writer and director George A. Romero first introduced the world to the modern, definitive incarnation of the zombie with Night of the Living Dead, which is also one of the best movies on Peacock, period, for its cleverly veiled social commentary that would become a staple of the filmmaker’s long-running Dead movies series.

 Day Of The Dead (1985)

-A dwindling number of scientists and military personnel taking refuge together in an underground bunker struggle to survive the hungry, shuffling corpses above – and each other – while warring over what is most important in a world overrun with the dead.
+A dwindling number of scientists and military personnel take refuge together in an underground bunker, where they struggle to survive the hungry, shuffling corpses above – and each other – while warring over what is most important in a world overrun with the dead.

 Train To Busan (2016)

-A busy businessman (Gong Yoo) takes his daughter (Su-an Kim) on a trip to visit her mother by train, which ends up becoming a ride into relentless terror when the train cars become overrun hungry, fast-moving corpses.
+An overworked businessman (Gong Yoo) takes his daughter (Su-an Kim) on a trip to visit her mother by train, which ends up becoming a ride into relentless terror when the train cars become overrun with hungry, fast-moving corpses.

-Why it’s one of the best horror movies on Peacock: One of the most exciting and intelligent zombie movies in recent memory is the South Korean import Train to Busan, which also features Eternals cast member Don Lee and Parasite star Woo-sik Choi and spawned a Shudder-exclusive follow-up called Peninsula in 2020.
+Why it’s one of the best horror movies on Peacock: One of the most exciting and intelligent zombie movies in recent memory is one of the best Korean horror movies ever, Train to Busan.

 Ginger Snaps (2000)

-As a teenage girl (Katharine Isabelle) approaches womanhood, she undergoes a more startling transformation than she anticipated following a mysterious animal attack with only her close younger sister (Emily Perkins) to confide in, even as the strange circumstances threaten to tear them apart.
+As she approaches womanhood, a teenage girl (Katharine Isabelle) undergoes a more startling transformation than she anticipated following a mysterious animal attack with only her close younger sister (Emily Perkins) to confide in, even as the strange circumstances threaten to tear them apart.

 Why it’s one of the best horror movies on Peacock: One of the most stylish and refreshingly character-driven werewolf movies in recent memory is the Canadian import Ginger Snaps, which is co-written and directed by Orphan Black creator John Fawcett and boasts makeup effects that are extremely impressive for an early-2000s, low-budget creature feature.

-This, of course, is only an appropriate number of 13 recommendations of the best horror movies on Peacock.
+This, of course, is only a handful of recommendations of the best horror movies on Peacock.
 But, as you can see, they are enough to prove that the streaming service really knows what constitutes a good scare.